toxintractor/EiwitPower/README.md

 The different algorithms are:

-Brute Force - Depth First Pruning: This algorithm will make every possible folding for a protein by variating all bonds between all amino acids with every possibilty.
+Brute Force - Depth First Pruning: This algorithm will make every possible folding for a protein by variating all bonds between all amino acids with every possibilty. (def possibilities, def bruteForce, def brutePruning)

-Monte Carlo: This algorithm will, for a given amount of iterations, output a possible solution for a folding of a protein by randomly choosing a direction for each bond of each amino acid.
+Monte Carlo: This algorithm will, for a given amount of iterations, output a possible solution for a folding of a protein by randomly choosing a direction for each bond of each amino acid. (def Monte)

 Simulated Annealing: This algorithm will try to find the global best solution for the foldings by taking in account the result of the previously found best solutions and slightly variating single bonds within the folding with the aim of getting a better solution.

 # Built With